muxyz/docs/README.md

 ## How it works

-Creating an app with Mu is easy because an Mu app is just a tradional website.
+Creating an app with Mu is easy as pie because a Mu app is just a traditional website.
 Just use HTML, JS and CSS and you're good to go.
 All code is rendered within the `<body>` tags of our renderer (which is just a server rendered HTML page).

 > Note: If you want routing in your app, this can be done through a Single page application router like React Router or Vue Router etc.

-Our renderer has some functionality attached to the `window` via `window.mu` or `mu` which allows you to interact with the local server and also provides functionality out of the box including User Authentication via `mu.user`, Database storage via `mu.storage` and payments via `mu.payments`.
+Our renderer has some useful functionality attached to the `window` via `window.mu` or `mu` object.
+This allows you to interact with the local server and also provides User Authentication via `mu.user`, Database storage via `mu.storage` and payments via `mu.payments`.

 ## mu.user